k2d222/twwe/README.md

  * Chat?

 Bugs are expected.
 It is advised to save regularly and if a bug happens, log out and back in to roll back to the previous save.
-Maps corruptions are unlikely to happen though thanks to @patiga's [twmap library](https://gitlab.com/Patiga/twmap)
+Maps corruptions are unlikely to happen though thanks to @patiga's [twmap library](https://gitlab.com/Patiga/twmap).

 ## Usage

-Select the active layer by clicking one of the radio buttons on the left bar.
-Explore the ui, it resembles the ddnet editor for the most part.
+Explore the UI, it resembles the ddnet editor for the most part.

 Key/Mouse bindings:
  * Zoom in/out -> mouse wheel